 - Monitor TV watching and the images on the screen.
 Many TV scenes can be upsetting, especially to one with dementia.

 - Structure the day and maintain a stable routine, as much as possible.
-Routine and structure will help your loved ones know what to expect, which is comforting for them.
+Routine and structure will help your loved one know what to expect, which is comforting for him.

 - Give simple instructions for meals, bathing, etc.